amynic/love-island-workshop/README.md

 ## If Running using Spyder

-> If you are stuck feel free to look at the **love-island-completed-code** or **love-island-completed-notebook** files to see how I have solved the problem
+> If you are stuck feel free to look at the **love-island-completed-code** or **love-island-completed-notebook** files to see how I have solved the problem from the 'data vizualisation'

 # Calling Machine Learning Web APIs